-The Board may, by order, impose on an employer an administrative penalty under this section if the Board is satisfied on a balance of probabilities that
+The Board may, by order, impose on an employer an administrative penalty under this section if the Board is satisfied on a balance of probabilities that any of the following circumstances apply:

-- (a) the employer has failed to take sufficient precautions for the prevention of work related injuries or illnesses, - (b) the employer has not complied with this Part, the regulations or an applicable order, or - (c) the employer's workplace or working conditions are not safe.
+- (a) the employer has failed to take sufficient precautions for the prevention of work-related injuries or illnesses; - (b) the employer has not complied with an OHS provision, the regulations or an applicable order; - (c) the employer's workplace or working conditions are not safe.

-An administrative penalty under this section must not be imposed on an employer if the employer demonstrates that the employer exercised due diligence to prevent the circumstances described in subsection (1).
+An administrative penalty under this section must not be imposed on an employer if the employer establishes that the employer exercised due diligence to prevent the circumstances described in subsection (1).

-In this policy, the term violation refers to a violation of the Occupational Health and Safety Regulation (the "Regulation") or Part 3 of the Workers Compensation Act ("Act").
+In this policy, the term violation refers to a violation of the OHSR or the OHS provisions of the Act.

-The main purpose of OHS Penalties is to motivate the employer receiving the penalty and other employers to comply with the Act and Regulations.
+The main purpose of OHS Penalties is to motivate the employer receiving the penalty and other employers to comply with the Act and OHSR.